 Students who do not wish to undertake the final-year research component (Honours), may exit this course early following successful completion of 24 credit points of study with a Bachelor of Urban Studies.

 Units in the course may include assessment hurdle requirements.

 The Bachelor of Planning (Honours) has been designed in consultation with the Planning Institute of Australia (PIA) with the objective of attaining accreditation as a course recognised toward corporate membership.
-The course has interim professional accreditation from PIA.
+The course has professional accreditation from PIA.